dayton-outar/shillings/docs/EXPERIENCE/GAME.md

 I can understand the story that chess is telling but what story is checkers telling; what story is Jamaican dominoes telling; what story is Candy Crush telling.

+## Chapter 6.
+The Elements Support a Theme

+> Sounds easy, but what is a theme?
+The theme is what your game is about.
+It is the idea that ties your entire game together—the idea that all the elements must support.
+If you don’t know what your theme is, it is very likely that your game is not engaging people as much as it could.
+Most game themes are experience based; that is, the goal of the design is to deliver an essential experience to the player.
+>
+> ...
+>
+> A unifying theme is good—it focuses your design toward a single goal.
+But some themes are better than others.
+The best themes are ones that resonate with ­players—themes that touch players deeply.
+>
+> ...
+>
+> When you manage to tap into one of these resonant themes, you have something deep and powerful that has a true ability to move people and to give them an experience that is both transcendent and transforming.
+>
+> ...
+>
+> And it is certainly true that the players cannot always state clearly the theme of a work that truly moves them—and that is because theme often operates at a subconscious level.
+Players know they like a game, but they can’t quite say why.
+Often, the reason is that all of the elements are reinforcing a theme that is interesting or important to them.
+Theme is not about some puzzle-based symbolism where the designer intends a secret message.
+Theme is about focusing your work toward something that holds meaning for your players.